 This homeschool art curriculum is comprehensive, teaches the Elements of Art; observational skills; views the works of artists and looks at the Principles of Design; and encourages unique, original work which is a culmination of the unit.
 Included in each book is a set of fine art reproductions focusing on a particular time period.
 More information on Artistic Pursuits

-I have already discussed the Elements of Art in the Art Overview , and one way to teach homeschool art is by focusing on one element at a time, exploring it, observing it in nature (God is always the author; Man just recognizes what He has already place there), viewing it in works of Art and then using it in one's own original creation.
+One way to teach homeschool art is by focusing on one element at a time, exploring it, observing it in nature ,viewing it in works of art and then using it in one's own original creation.
+Find out how to teach elements of art.

 Artistic Pursuits is a curriculum which teaches the Elements of Art in this way.